Bachelor of Arts (Professional and Creative Writing)

 |ALW227||Script Writing: Focus On Fiction|

-|ALW394||Creative Research Project 2 credit points|
+|ALW394||Creative Research Studio (2 credit points)|

-Applicants should have successfully completed VCE, or equivalent.
-Prerequisites are Units 3 and 4–a study score of at least 30 in English (EAL) or 25 in English other than EAL.
+For Year 12/VCE entry: Units 3 and 4 and a study score of at least 30 in English (EAL) or 25 in English other than EAL.

 The Faculty offers alternative entry options for mature age and other special categories of applicants.
-Information about these is available in the VTAC guide and on the Deakin University’s website at http://www.deakin.edu.au/future-students/applications-enrolments/index.php
+Information about these is available in the VTAC guide and on the Deakin University’s website at http://www.deakin.edu.au/study-at-deakin/apply

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

 You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.